How To Get Your Child to Wear a Face Mask During a Pandemic

 Adults are having difficulties adjusting to these changes, and COVID-19 anxiety is universally high.
 However, our rational and mature brains can understand what needs to be done and why.
 We know that washing our hands often and wearing a mask in public are measures that are helping to slow this pandemic.

 But what about our kids?
 How can we get them to take these same precautions?
 This new way of life is uncomfortable, it’s weird, and it’s all a little scary.
+It's reasonable to see anxiety in children as a result.
 But for now, this is the world we live in, so we need to find ways to make our children comfortable and motivated to follow these health guidelines.